vstollen/CSCG-20/rev-reme_Part_1.md

 The problem leading to the flag was, that the password could be completely reversed out of the disassembled code.

 ## Possible Fix
 This could be fixed by not storing the password (not even encrypted), but storing something like a Hash and then comparing the hash of the entered password, with the saved hash.
-This would make it way harder to get the password, because good cryptographic hash-functions use one way functions, which are easy to calculate, but really hard to reverse.
+This would make it way harder to get the password because good cryptographic hash-functions use one-way functions, which are easy to calculate, but hard to reverse.